kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 - Feature gate
   - Feature gate name: DRADeviceCompatibilityGroups
   - Components depending on the feature gate: kube-scheduler, kube-apiserver
-- Other
-  - Describe the mechanism:
-  - Will enabling / disabling the feature require downtime of the control plane?
+- Gate behavior per component:
+  - **kube-apiserver**: when disabled, strips `compatibilityGroups` on writes and hides it on reads of `ResourceSlice`.
+Prevents drivers from persisting values that cannot be enforced.
+  - **kube-scheduler**: when disabled, ignores the field on read and does not perform the pairwise intersection check during filtering.
+- No control-plane downtime is required to toggle the gate.
-  - Will enabling / disabling the feature require downtime or reprovisioning of a node?
+- No node downtime or reprovisioning is required.

 ###### Does enabling the feature change any default behavior?
 No, this KEP proposes an additional optional field to the `ResourceSlice` API